Etla - research to support policy-making

 Macroeconomy and public finances

-The main focus of public finance research is on issues related to the financing of social security and the division of labour between the private and public sectors.
-In the analysis of the economic policy, the sustainability of the public finances and the creation and evaluation of related operational strategies, are emphasized.
-The research subjects of macroeconomy are the development of the overall economy in Finland and in the world and its effects on Finnish business life.
+The main focus of public finance research is on issues related to the funding of social security and the division of labour between the private and public sectors.
+Economic policy is analysed with an emphasis on, the sustainability of public finances and the creation and evaluation of related operational strategies.
+From a macroeconomic perspective, the group studies the development of both the Finnish economy as a whole and the overall global economy and their effects on Finnish business life.

 Read more